jj-stigell/spaced-repetition-app/client/README.md

 Install the necessary modules at the project root:
 ```
-$ npm install
+$ yarn install
 ```

-Start the app on local machine, this will expose the app to localhost port [3000](http://localhost:3000/):
+Start the app on local machine (make sure necessary ENV are set), this will expose the app to localhost port [3000](http://localhost:3000/):
 ```
-$ npm run start
+$ yarn run start
 ```

 Create a production optimized build from the project:
 ```
-$ npm run build
+$ yarn run build
 ```

 Tests can be run with the command:
 ```
-$ npm run test
+$ yarn run test
 ```

 ### Environment variables